qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 How-to use Dyson and Magnus based solvers
 =========================================

-In this tutorial we walk through how to use perturbation-theory based solvers.

 .. note::

     This is an advanced topic --- utilizing perturbation-theory based solvers